What are chemical peels for (genital) skin lightening?

 - People with scars or uneven skin tone.

-You can check with your doctor if chemical peel is right for you and if it can give you the desired results.
+You can check with our doctor if chemical peel is right for you and if it can give you the desired results.
+You can also check if your genital area (private area) is darker and can be lightened with chemical peel.

 Different types of chemical peels: